-Glycemic Index for Cooked sausage
+Glycemic Index of Cooked sausage

 Meat